joSartek/site_perso/content/home/teaching.md

 +++

+I am a teacher at the University of Strasbourg (France) at the Mathematics & Computer Sciences Dpt.
+I am curently teaching :

+- Data Structures and Algorithms
+- Geometry for 3D
+- C programming
+- Parallel programming

-I am teacher assistant at the technological institut at Université de Reims Champagne-Ardenne.
+From 2015 to 2019 I taught at the Computer Sciences department of the technological institut at Université de Reims Champagne-Ardenne (France).
-I am or have been involved in the following teaching modules :
+I have been involved in the following teaching modules :

 - Virtual reality and Angmented reality
 - WebGL (computer graphics introduction and application in webGL)